Baseball U Connecticut General Organizational Information:

 - All Baseball U CT's summer college development programs will begin once the academic school calendar is completed. (roughly the 2nd or 3rd week of June) School is your priority.
 This eliminates any end of the school year conflicts and your energy can be spent on your final exams.

-- All players will participate in development workouts 2 days a week when they're not involved in an event.
-All players will participate in developmental instructional games once a week.
+- All players will participate in development workouts 3 days a week when they're not involved in an event.
+All players may participate in developmental instructional games once a week.
 Those days will be determined based on their program schedule.

 - The Baseball U Connecticut's organization does not roster players based on their age, where they live or who they may be friends with.
 Players are evaluated on their individual potential and current ability level.
 Players are placed on a program roster based on each individual player's current physical talent, Baseball U CT's individual player evaluation and which Baseball U CT's developmental program is the "right fit" at this time for that individual player's development.

 - Baseball U CT does not "invite in guest players" to participate in tournaments.
 We don't replace our players with "guest players" who are playing on other teams for the sake of winning.

 - Each year returning Baseball U CT's players are reevaluated by the Baseball U CT teaching staff before an early invitation to return is offered.
 Player's will decide to accept an early placement within the organization.
 Others might be asked to try out again to secure their position.
 Once all player invitations are accepted the program's rosters are selected.
 These rosters are created after the first of the year and returning players are placed on a program roster with the newly selected players.
 New program rosters are created based on the Baseball U CT's coaching evaluations and input, the individual player's development potential and the Baseball U CT organizational need.
 Once all program preliminary rosters are filled the rosters will not be expanded, but they could change based on an organizational need.